 You are still digitally poked and prodded.
 Half of the United States population is in an FBI facial recognition database based on our driver’s license photos.
 Edward Snowden revealed the government is in collusion with the large Internet and telecommunications companies, trading collected information for favorable business legislation.
 Websites will aggregate public data – like your address that used to be “public” in principle but in reality was on a property deed or a business license kept in the dingy part of the city’s hall of records – and blast it out to the entire planet by Internet search engines.

 And my favorite: friends and family use the mobile apps which always find reasons to access the phones’ address books and grab the cell numbers, ages, and other information stored there.
 My efforts to protect my personal information against intrusion are destroyed when the same information is found unprotected on the phones of friends and family – because they don’t worry about their privacy.
-I wish I could tell these people: “Go off, I discard you.
-Let me enjoy my private.
-Go off,” but that’s impractical.
+I wish I could tell these people: “Delete me from your phone.
+Let me enjoy my privacy,” but that’s both foolish and impractical.
 Both I and the app developers know social media is based on social pressure.

 So, imagine a world where wire-tapping does not require a warrant and is routine.
 That’s what the digital age is like.
 The potential for spying (with an unprecedented ability to store data for later mining) is so pervasive people naturally give up and try to console themselves with: “I’ve got nothing to hide.”